-žΞ Task To access online help and guides, do the following: • To access the online help for the current Code Insight page, including the Code Insight dashboard, click the Help icon (?) in the upper right corner of the Code Insight Web UI.

-To access the Code Insight online user guides, click the icon = in the upper right corner of the Code Insight Web UI, including the Code Insight dashboard.
-From the Code Insight main menu that opens, select HELP.
+ίΞ.
+Task To access online help and guides, do the following: • To access the online help for the current Code Insight page, including the Code Insight dashboard, click the Help icon in the upper right corner of the Code Insight Web UI. ?
+To access the Code Insight online user guides, click the icon in the upper right corner of the Code Insight well page.
+From the Code Insight main menu that opens, select HELP .
 The Help page is displayed, providing a list of links to the available online documentation.

-Changing Your Password

-If you want to change your current Code Insight password, use this procedure.
+Chan ing Your Password If you want to change your current Code Insight password, use this procedure.

-Task To access: 1.
-Click the icon = in the upper right corner of the Code Insight Web UI, including the Code Insight dashboard.
+Task To access:

+1. Click the icon in the upper right corner of the Code Insight web page.

 The Code Insight main menu is displayed.
-2. Select Preferences from the menu to open the Preferences page.

-- 3. Enter your new password in New Password, and then reenter it in New Password Confirm. - 4.
+- 2. Select Preferences from the menu to open the Preferences page. - 3.
+Enter your new password in New Password, and then reenter it in New Password Confirm. - 4.
 Click Update Password.